kwe92/Chatte-App/README.md

-# Convertir App
+# Chatte App

-A chat app built with Flutter using a Firebase backend.
+- Chat app built with Flutter and Firebase